selabhvl/dat250public/expassignments/expass4.md

 ### Introduction

-The goal of this assignment is to make initial experiments with REST APIs and the Spark/Java framework for implementing microservices.
+The goal of this assignment is to do initial experiments with REST APIs and the Spark/Java framework for implementing microservices.
 In this assignment, you will be using the following software technology:

 - The Spark/Java framework: http://sparkjava.com
 - The Postman tool: https://www.postman.com